10th Delta Operations Squadron

 The 10th Delta Operations Squadron (10 DOS) is a United States Space Force unit assigned to Space Training and Readiness Command's Space Delta 10.
-It provides operations support to the delta.
-Temporarily headquartered at the United States Air Force Academy, Colorado, it was activated on 30 September 2021 following a ceremonial activation of Space Delta 10.
+Formerly headquartered at the United States Air Force Academy, Colorado, it was activated on 30 September 2021 following a ceremonial activation of Space Delta 10.
+Currently 10 DOS is headquartered at Patrick Space Force Base as of May 2, 2025.

+The squadron's primary mission is to execute the Space Force's wargaming mission.
+This involves several key functions: